 The Board approves, by resolution, all banks or other financial institutions utilized as depositories for UAB funds.
-Prior to approval, each proposed depository must provide evidence of its designation by the Alabama state treasurer as a gualified public depository under the Security for Alabama Funds Enhancement Act (SAFE).
+Prior to approval, each proposed depository must provide evidence of its designation by the Alabama state treasurer as a qualified public depository under the Security for Alabama Funds Enhancement Act (SAFE).
 From time to time, the Board may request that the depository provide evidence of its continuing designation as a qualified public depository.
 In the past, the bank pledged collateral directly to each individual public entity.
 Under the mandatory SAFE program, each qualified public depository (QPD) is required to hold collateral for all its public deposits on a pooled basis in a custody account established for the State Treasurer as SAFE administrator.
-In the unlikely event a public entity should suffer a deposit loss due to QPD insolvency or default, a claim form would be filed with the state treasurer. who would use the SAFE pool collateral or other means to reimburse the loss.
-As of September 30, 2019 and 2018, respectively, UAB had cash and cash equivalents totaling \$522.5 million and \$354.9 million.
+In the unlikely event a public entity should suffer a deposit loss due to QPD insolvency or default, a claim form would be filed with the state treasurer, who would use the SAFE pool collateral or other means to reimburse the loss.
+As of September 30, 2020 and 2019, respectively, UAB had cash and cash equivalents totaling \$705.3 million and \$522.5 million

 The Board has the responsibility for the establishment of the investment policy and the oversight of the investments for the System and related entities.
-In order to facilitate System-wide investment objectives and achieve economies of scale, the Board has established three distinct investment pools based primarily on the projected investment timehorizons for System funds.
-These investment pools are the Pooled Endowment Fund, Long Term Reserve Pool Fund and the Short Term Liquidity Pool Fund (collectively, the "System Pools").
+In order to facilitate System-wide investment objectives and achieve economies of scale, the Board previously established three distinct investment pools based primarily on the projected investment time-horizons for System funds: the Pooled Endowment Fund ("PEF"), Long Term Reserve Pool Fund ("LTRP") and the Short Term Liquidity Pool Fund ("STLP"); collectively, the "System Pools".
+In April 2020, the Board approved a merger of the STLP and the LTRP into one pool, the Liquidity and Capital Reserve Pool ("LCRP").
+In July 2020, the Board closed the STLP and transferred the assets to the LTRP to create the new merged pool, with a new asset allocation.
 Pursuant to Board investment policies, each System or related entity may include all or a portion of their investments within the System sponsored investment pools.
 These investment funds are considered 'internal' investment pools under GASB Statement No. 31, Accounting and Financial Reporting for Certain Investments and for External Investment Pools with the assets pooled on a market value basis.
 Separately managed funds that reside with each entity are to be invested consistent with the asset mix of the corresponding System investment pool.
 UAB applies the same investment policies for separately held investments as those of the System Pools.